-The Applications must be submitted online via the Application Module of IMIS 2014-2020 by 31 January 2017, 24:00 (midnight) local time (Central European Time).
-Applications cannot be submitted after the given deadline, the IMIS 2014-2020 blocks the Application module when the submission deadline expires.
+The Applications must be submitted online via the Application Module of IMIS 2014-2020 by 30 September 2019, 15:00 local time (Central European Time).
+Applications submitted after the given deadline will be considered formally non-compliant and will not be considered further.

-The Certification generated by IMIS 2014-2020, signed and stamped by all potential Beneficiaries must be submitted in a sealed envelope by registered mail or by courier service by 7 February 2017, 24:00 (midnight) local time (Central European Time) as evidenced by the date on the postal stamp to the following address:
+The Certification generated by IMIS 2014-2020, signed and stamped by all potential Beneficiaries must be submitted in a sealed envelope to the following address:

+- a) by registered mail by 8 October 2019, 24:00 (midnight) local time (Central European Time) as evidenced by the date on the postal stamp - b) by personal delivery or courier service by 8 October 2019, 15:00 local time (Central European Time) as evidenced by the proof of receipt issued by the Joint Secretariat